Chapter 60A — Minnesota Surplus Lines Insurance Act

 Definitions

-Defines terms used in the risk-based capital rules for property and casualty insurance companies.
+This section defines the terms used in Minnesota's risk-based capital rules for insurance companies (sections 60A.60 to …

 60A.61